A cavity array microscope for parallel single-atom interfacing

 where $F$ is the cavity finesse, characterizing the number of round-trips the light makes through the cavity; and $w$ is the waist of the cavity mode at the atom location.

-To measure the finesse, we use the SLM to individually excite each of the central 21 cavity modes in series, and obtain reflectance spectra (Fig.~\ref{fig:cooperativity}a).
-We fit the resultant cavity linewidth and free spectral range, from which we find an array-averaged finesse of $F=13.4(1.3)$, where the error bar is the standard deviation over cavities (Fig.~\ref{fig:cooperativity}b).
-This value is primarily limited by internal losses from various intra-cavity optics, all of which are commercial and many of which are not optimally coated (Ext.
+To measure the finesse, we use the SLM to individually excite each of the central 21 cavity modes in series, and obtain reflectance spectra (Fig.~\ref{fig:cooperativity}a), finding all cavities are mutually degenerate to around a percent of the free spectral range (FSR), much smaller than the linewidth (Fig.~\ref{fig:cooperativity}b, Methods~\ref{met:description}).
+We fit the resultant cavity linewidth and FSR, from which we find an array-averaged finesse of $F=13.4(1.3)$, where the error bar is the standard deviation over cavities (Fig.~\ref{fig:cooperativity}c).
+This value is primarily limited by internal losses from various commercial intra-cavity optics and by in-vacuum misalignment incurred during the gluing and bake-out process (Ext.
 Data Fig.~\ref{efig:detailed}, Ext.
-Data Table~\ref{etab:losses}); the finesse has been measured to improve to $F\gtrsim155$ in our next-generation version of the experiment under construction~\cite{soper2025cavity}.
+Data Table~\ref{etab:losses}).

 To determine the cavity mode waist, we leverage the fact that in our present work the atom-traps are themselves cavity modes.
 To extract the trap sizes, we obtain the trap depth and trap frequency measured directly from the atoms (Ext.
 Data Fig.~\ref{efig:depth}).
-Assuming the traps are nearly harmonic, combining these two measurements fully determines the transverse mode waist~\cite{grimm2000optical}, from which we find an array-averaged waist and standard deviation of $w=1.01(7)\ \upmu$m, in good agreement with the predicted Gaussian mode waist of \mbox{$w_0=\frac{1}{M}\times \sqrt{\frac{f_{\textrm{MLA}}\lambda}{\pi}}\approx 1.08\ \upmu$m} obtained through ABCD matrix calculations, where $f_{\textrm{MLA}}=46.7\ $mm is the focal length of the MLA (Ext.
+Assuming the traps are nearly harmonic, combining these two measurements fully determines the transverse mode waist~\cite{grimm2000optical}, from which we find an array-averaged waist and standard deviation of $w=1.01(7)\ \upmu$m (Fig.~\ref{fig:cooperativity}d), in good agreement with the predicted Gaussian mode waist of \mbox{$w_0=\frac{1}{M}\times \sqrt{\frac{f_{\textrm{MLA}}\lambda}{\pi}}\approx 1.08\ \upmu$m} obtained through ABCD matrix calculations, where $f_{\textrm{MLA}}=46.7\ $mm is the focal length of the MLA (Ext.
 Data Fig.~\ref{efig:abcdcalc}).

-From these measurements of finesse and waist, we are able to estimate the array-averaged peak cooperativity and standard deviation of $C=1.6(2)$, which is already above unity despite substantial headroom for further improvement~\cite{soper2025cavity} (Methods).
-We emphasize that this high cooperativity is stably achieved despite a modest finesse thanks to the small mode waists across the entire array~\cite{shadmany2025cavity}.
+From these measurements of finesse and waist, we estimate the array-averaged peak cooperativity and standard deviation of $C=1.6(2)$ (Fig.~\ref{fig:cooperativity}e), already above unity thanks to the small mode waists across the array, with substantial headroom for improvement by increasing the finesse, demonstrated below.